EUDAT-Training/B2SHARE-Training/deploy/12_Community_integration.md

 ```

 Of course, you can fill in the variable directly.

+### Administering policies
+Note: it is currently not possible to add or change policies of a community.
+This will be added in future releases of B2SHARE and the information shown here should be considered as a reference for now.

+B2SHARE currently supports the following policies:
+- `publication_workflow`: define the publication workflow to follow
+    - Possible values:
+        - 'review_and_publish': review all records created under the community
+        - 'direct_publish': directly publish any records created under the community without review
+- `restricted_submission`: restrict the publication of datasets under the community to community members
+    - Possible values:
+        - true: publication is restricted to community members
+        - false: publication is open to all

 ## Adding roles to specific users
 Each B2SHARE record is published under a community.
 A community is administered by a user and therefore the community administrator has certain special rights, for example to edit a published record's metadata and to add members to the community.
 Community members have the privilege to publish record as part of the community.